ChrisGrattoni/partitionoptimizer/README.md

 Next, if your school is implementing an A/B partition (2 cohorts of students), set NUMBER_OF_PARTITIONS = 2.
 For an A/B/C/D partition (4 cohorts of students), leave the default value of NUMBER_OF_PARTITIONS = 4.
 You will have to add to this project for a partition size other than 2 or 4:

-		# number of groups to partition students into (only 2 and 4 are implemented)
+		# number of cohorts to partition students into (only 2 and 4 are implemented)
 		NUMBER_OF_PARTITIONS = 4

 You can also modify the desired size of the letter partition in each classroom.
-By default, the program will try to assign no more than 9 students of each letter (A/B/C/D) and 15 students in the paired groups ((A + B) and (C + D)).
+By default, the program will try to assign no more than 9 students of each letter (A/B/C/D) and 15 students in the paired cohorts ((A + B) and (C + D)).
 Here is where to make these changes:

-		# max size of a partition when dividing students into two subgroups (default = 15)
+		# max size of a partition when dividing students into two cohorts (default = 15)
 		HALF_CLASS_MAXIMUM = 15

-		# max size of a partition when dividing students into four subgroups (default = 9)
+		# max size of a partition when dividing students into four cohorts (default = 9)
 		QUARTER_CLASS_MAXIMUM = 9

 After making these changes, you are ready to try the program out on real data.